 “Okay.
-You’re welcome Anna.
+You’re welcome, Anna.
 Take care of yourself, and I will see you on Monday.”

 “Okay.
 You too Sam.”

-When I woke up with shivering aches, pains, and a schnodda-näs (snotty nose), I knew that I had the jripp (flu) and decided to put off the cleaning until the next Saturday.
+When I woke up shivering with aches, pains, and a schnodda-näs (snotty nose), I knew that I had the jripp (flu) and decided to put off the cleaning until the next Saturday.

 I made myself a chamomile tea and while I drank it, I sat there feeling sorry for myself.
 The deepest regret I had yet experienced set in.
 I thought, “Anna, you are such a domm-kopp (a stupid person).
 If only you would have listened to George, you probably wouldn’t be this sick.
 And how awesome would it have been to let him take care of you?”

-I was so tempted to call him, but I was afraid that he might want to come over, and that if he saw me like this he might be so disgusted that he would never speak to me again.
+I was tempted to call him, but I was afraid that he might want to come over, and that if he saw me like that he might be so disgusted that he would never speak to me again.
 So, instead, I just slept, read, and watched TV for the whole weekend.

 I didn’t have time to be bored anymore.
 If I missed one day of school I would fall way behind.
-All I did was go to school, go to work, do my homework, sleep and occasionally watch telenovelas to keep the Spanish I had learned fresh in my mind.
+All I did was go to school, go to work, do my homework, sleep, and occasionally watch telenovelas to keep the Spanish I had learned fresh in my mind.

 I had no time to even fantasize about George's beautiful teeth and lips anymore.
 I saw less and less of him.
-I spent weekends and every spare minute I had, reading books and trying to remember what I had read so I could contribute to the discussions in English class.
+I spent weekends and every spare minute I had, reading books and trying to remember what I had read so I could contribute to the discussions during English class.

 Bree had gone back to work on the day shift.
 That made me wonder if she was back with George again.
 I’m sure he was the reason she wanted to go back to the day shift.
 But I never had enough courage to ask him about it during the brief visits I had with him between our shifts.
 He always said, “I know you are super busy, but if you ever need anything, my door is always open,” followed by a wink.
-I couldn't get over how that wink made me feel.

 Christina started taking care of herself, dressing sexily again like she had when I had first met her and she even started going on an occasional date.
 Sam had become my trusted friend at work and brought me a cappuccino about every other day.
 He tried hard to make me feel like I was part of his group by asking me to join them play poker.
 But he didn’t have any luck with that.
-It was like a full-time job keeping the real reason that I wouldn’t play poker a secret from him.
+It was like a full-time job keeping the real reason I wouldn’t play poker a secret from him.